BlrChessClub/BCC-website/events/2025/06-14-chess-camp.md

 `Bangalore Chess Club presents` **Big Summer Chess Camp**, in collaboration with `ChessBase India` and `Teach Chess India` – your perfect opportunity to learn, solve, play, and grow your chess skills, no matter where you’re starting from!

-- Powered by `CircleChess`, `Merwans Cake Stop` and venue our partner `Garuda Mall`, This camp is designed to bring the joy of chess to everyone – whether you’re picking up your first pawn or looking to sharpen your strategies.
+- Powered by `CircleChess` and `Merwans Cake Stop`, and hosted at the iconic venue `Garuda Mall`, This camp is designed to bring the joy of chess to everyone – whether you’re picking up your first pawn or looking to sharpen your strategies.

 - With expert volunteers to guide you, specialized workbooks, and challenges tailored for beginners and intermediates alike, this camp is all about learning chess the fun way!